stefanocoretta/panman/MANUAL.md

 speaker notes) may not work in an offline “self-contained” `reveal.js` slide show.

+For SVG images, `img` tags with `data:` URIs are used, unless the image has the class `inline-svg`, in which case an inline SVG element is inserted.
+This approach is recommended when there are many occurrences of the same SVG in a document, as `<use>` elements will be used to reduce duplication.

+`--link-images[=true|false]`
+Include links to images instead of embedding the images in ODT.
+(This option currently only affects ODT output.)

 `--html-q-tags[=true|false]`
 Use `<q>` tags for quotes in HTML.
 (This option only has an effect if the `smart` extension is enabled for the input format used.)